• Skip to primary navigation

 Image of what is believed to be the image of Christ on the Shroud of Turin, a burial cloth.

 There are, of course, many more things to do in Turin that make it a destination in its own right.
 But what do you think, is Turin worth visiting?
-We hope you don’t hesitate to add this city to your Italy bucket list and enjoy everything that Turin is famous for on your next vacation.
+We hope you don’t hesitate to add this city to your Italy bucket list.
+Please enjoy everything that Turin is famous for on your next vacation or your retirement travel.

 Posts from Italy and Malta: